Jaume Aiguader: Second Spanish Republic (1933–1939)

 At the second Esquerra party congress in June 1933, after the end of the dictatorship, Aiguader represented the Federation of Tarragona.

 In June 1933 he and other members of the Esquerra resigned and were restored to their positions by the new government.

 He held office until 31 July 1934.

 He was elected to represent Barcelona in the national government in the general elections of 19 November 1933.

 After the disturbances of 6 October 1934 he was arrested, as were other members of the government, and imprisoned on the ship Argentina, anchored in the port of Barcelona.
-His journal Pamflet was suspended.
+His journal Pamphlet was suspended.

 Despite being a deputy, he was held until May 1935, when he was released on parole.

-He resumed publication of Pamflet in February 1936.
+He resumed publication of Pamphlet in February 1936.

 Aiguader was again elected to represent Barcelona in the national parliament in the general election of 16 February 1936.

 When the Spanish Civil War began in July 1936 he organized and ran the Health Committee of the Antifascist Militias, created the first hospital in the Barcelona war zone, and was a member of the Health Council of War.
 In the first government of Francisco Largo Caballero from September to November 1936 he was undersecretary for Health and Welfare within the Ministry of Labor, Health and Social Welfare, headed by Josep Tomàs i Piera.

 He was a minister without portfolio representing the Esquerra in Largo Caballero's second government from 4 November 1936 to 17 May 1937, based in Valencia.

 From 17 May 1937 to 16 August 1938 he was Minister of Labor and Social Welfare in the government of Juan Negrín.

 He resigned in August 1938 in solidarity with the Basque Manuel de Irujo because he thought some of the government's decisions on war industries harmed the rights of Catalonia, and because he disagreed with the creation of special war tribunals.

 Later years

 After the fall of Catalonia at the start of 1939 Aiguader went into exile in France.

 He worked with organizations that assisted refugees in Paris.

 While in Paris he contributed to El Poble Català and the Revista de Catalunya.

 After the occupation of France in June 1940 by the German forces, he lived in concealment in various French cities until he was able to escape to Mexico in 1941.

-In Mexico he continued to contribute to El Poble Català, edited the Revista de Catalunya, Pamflet and Butlletí del Sindicat de Metges de Catalunya, and contributed to other publications.
+In Mexico he continued to contribute to El Poble Català, edited the Revista de Catalunya, Pamphlet and Butlletí del Sindicat de Metges de Catalunya, and contributed to other publications.

 He wrote a biography of Miquel Servet, which was published in 1945, after his death.

 Aiguader died in Mexico City on 30 May 1943.

-Jaume's younger brother Artemi Aiguader also became a politician, and during the Civil War was interior minister of the Generalitat of Catalonia.
+Jaime's younger brother Artemio Aiguader also became a politician, and during the Civil War was interior cpuncelor of the Generalidad of Catalonia.